octopus-network/octopus-docs/src/guides/appchain-startup.md

     $ ./target/debug/debio build-spec --chain=debionetwork.json --raw  > octopus-testnet.json
     ```

-    At the same time, please send the human-readable chainspec file to Discord, the Octopus team need to do a double check.
+    At the same time, please send the human-readable chainspec file to the Octopus team for review.

    > **Note**: Check the appchain node, the `load_spec` function in the file `<APPCHAIN_REPO>/node/src/command.rs`, whether the following content is added to set the option `--chain` value:
     > * for mainnet, use `octopus-mainnet`
     > * for testnet, use `octopus-testnet`